sfigg/commercialization-public/manufacture/desktop/how-push-button-reset-features-work.md

 ## <span id="Restoring_the_operating_system_and_customizations"></span><span id="restoring_the_operating_system_and_customizations"></span><span id="RESTORING_THE_OPERATING_SYSTEM_AND_CUSTOMIZATIONS"></span>Restoring the operating system and customizations

-This section discusses the mechanisms Push-button reset features use to restore software on the PC.
+This section discusses the mechanisms Push-button reset uses to restore software on the PC.

 ### <span id="Restoring_Windows"></span><span id="restoring_windows"></span><span id="RESTORING_WINDOWS"></span>Restoring Windows

-Push-button reset features restore Windows 10 by constructing a new copy of the OS using runtime system files located in the Windows Component Store (C:\\Windows\\WinSxS).
+Push-button reset restores Windows 10 by constructing a new copy of the OS using runtime system files located in the Windows Component Store (C:\\Windows\\WinSxS).
 This allows recovery to be possible even without a separate recovery image containing a backup copy of all system files.

-In addition, push-button reset features restore Windows to an updated state rather than to the factory-preinstalled state.
-Specifically, the latest release or major update installed on the PC (such as Windows 10, version 1511) will be restored, while other updates installed after that are discarded.
+In addition, Push-button reset restores Windows to an updated state rather than to the factory-preinstalled state.
+All updates installed on the PC (such as Windows 10, version 1809) will be restored.

 This approach provides a balance between user experience in terms of the number of updates which need to be reinstalled and the features’ effectiveness in addressing update problems.
 It also allows Windows to remove older system files which are no longer needed for runtime use or for recovery, freeing up disk space.

-By default, non-major updates are not restored.
-To ensure that updates preinstalled during manufacturing are not discarded after recovery, they should be marked as permanent by using the /Cleanup-Image command in DISM with the /StartComponentCleanup and /ResetBase options.
-Updates marked as permanent are always restored during recovery.

 ### <span id="Restoring_language_packs"></span><span id="restoring_language_packs"></span><span id="RESTORING_LANGUAGE_PACKS"></span>Restoring language packs